rogerhcheng/LiteFlowNet2-TF2/README.md

 # LiteFlowNet2-TF2

-This is my implementation of LiteFlowNet2 [1] using TensorFlow 2.
+This is my TensorFlow 2 implementation of LiteFlowNet2 [1] (an improved version of the original LiteFlowNet [2]).

-I used this implementation of the original LiteFlowNet [2] as my starting point: https://github.com/keeper121/liteflownet-tf2
+I used this implementation of the original LiteFlowNet [3] as my starting point: https://github.com/keeper121/liteflownet-tf2
-That implementation was inspired by this LiteFlowNet [3] PyTorch implemetation: https://github.com/sniklaus/pytorch-liteflownet
+That implementation was inspired by this LiteFlowNet [4] PyTorch implemetation: https://github.com/sniklaus/pytorch-liteflownet
 The original Caffe implementation of LiteFlowNet2 is here: https://github.com/twhui/LiteFlowNet2

 Please cite the paper accordingly and make sure to adhere to the licensing terms of the authors.
-Should you be making use of this particular implementation, please acknowledge it appropriately [4].
+Should you be making use of this particular implementation, please acknowledge it appropriately [5].

 <a href="https://arxiv.org/abs/1903.07414" rel="Paper"><img src="http://www.arxiv-sanity.com/static/thumbs/1903.07414v3.pdf.jpg" alt="Paper" width="100%"></a>